rmsk2/rustpwman/README.md

 Version 1.0.0: As expected, building `rustpwman` for WSL works without problems after installing all dependencies like `git`, `gcc` and `libncurses5`.
 The resulting application also works but there is a perceptible decrease in performance when compared to the native version which uses the `pancurses` backend.

-Version 1.1.0: I have not tested `rustpwman ` 1.1.0 under WSL yet but I do not expect any problems.
+Version 1.1.0 and higher: I have not tested `rustpwman ` under WSL yet, but I do not expect any problems.

 # Caveats